ausecocloud/training/examples/polygons/README.md

 Create `data/polygons` folders (in your ecoCloud Jupyter instance) to download polygon files there.

-Execute the following sample code to download a polygon file, available from this Github repository, on the left.
+Execute the following sample code, in your Jupyter notebook, to download one of the polygon files from the Github repository, on the left.

 ```python
 import requests